lidofinance/docs/docs/contracts/node-operators-registry.md

 - `totalExitedValidators: uint64` incremental counter of all exited validators for the NO so far
 - `totalAddedValidators: uint64` incremental counter of all added to the NO validators so far
 - `totalDepositedValidators: uint64` incremental counter of all deposited validators for the NO so far
-- `targetValidatorsCount: uint256` target value for the number of validators for the NO. If the current active number of validators is below the value, the excess ones will be requested to exit.
+- `targetValidatorsCount: uint256` target value for the number of validators for the NO. If the current active number of validators is above the value, the excess ones will be requested to exit.
 Allocation of deposits above the target value is prohibited.
-The exiting works only if `isTargetLimitActive` is true.
-The `0` value will cause exit requests issued for all deposited validators of the NO.
+The exiting works only if `targetLimitMode` is non-zero.
+The `0` value will cause exit requests issued for all deposited validators of the NO. (see [VEBO](https://docs.lido.fi/guides/oracle-spec/validator-exit-bus) for details)
-- `isTargetLimitActive: bool` flag whether NO validators number is target-limited (see `targetValidatorsCount`)
+- `targetLimitMode: uint256` NO's target limitation mode value (0 = disabled, 1 = smooth exit mode, 2 = boosted exit mode), determines whether the number of NO validators is target-limited, and if so, which exit mode will be applied on the [VEBO](https://docs.lido.fi/guides/oracle-spec/validator-exit-bus) side (see also `targetValidatorsCount`)
 - `stuckValidatorsCount: uint256` number of stuck keys  delivered by the oracle report
 - `refundedValidatorsCount: uint256` number of refunded validators
 - `depositableValidatorsCount: uint256` number of depositable validators